Learn about Section 508 and Digital Accessibility

 What is Digital Accessibility?

-Digital accessibility is the result of applying section 508 requirements and capabilities to documents, presentations, websites, and any form of media or information and communications technology (ICT).
-When you create electronic documents that can be read by a screen reader or a user can leverage their assistive technology to access the information, you have created digitally accessible content.
+Digital accessibility is the result of applying section 508 requirements to documents, websites, and any form of information and communications technology (ICT).
+Digitally accessible content is information or data that can be accessed and used by individuals with disabilities.

 Digital accessibility is critical for individuals with disabilities to access the same information as those individuals without disabilities.
-It doesn’t matter if an individual has low vision, color blindness, or cognitive or motor skill disabilities, the EPA is required to provide the same access to the information regardless of the type of disability.
+EPA is required to provide the same access to the information regardless of the type of disability.

 Section 508 Technical Resources

-The Communications Act Section 255 Guidelines covers telecommunications equipment and customer-premises equipment — such as telephones, cell phones, routers, set-top boxes, and computers with modems, interconnected Voice over Internet Protocol products, and software integral to the operation of telecommunications function of such equipment;
+The Communications Act Section 255 Guidelines covers telecommunications equipment and customer-premises equipment.
+Examples of telecommunications equipment are telephones, cell phones, routers, set-top boxes, computers with modems and more.

 For more information about Section 508 and Section 255 guidelines, please refer to the following sites: